aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 The access logging feature lets you generate access logs in different formats such as CLF (Common Log Format), JSON, XML, and CSV.
 More info can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html).

 Access logs can be configured to be sent to a specific CloudWatch log group.
-This can either be configured either for all stages of the RestApi or to specific stages.
+This can be configured either for all stages of the RestApi or for a specific stage.
 The following example will configure API Gateway to enable custom access logging.

 ```ts